Damascus offensive (2013): Timeline

 On 27 February, SOHR claimed that rebels had fired several mortar shells which exploded in the military Judiciary and literature department of the University of Damascus.

 On 2 March, heavy fighting was reported in Darayya between rebels and the Syrian Army.
 The Local Coordination Committees of Syria claimed that rebels targeted a military column attempting to storm Darayya, and also defended several attempts by the government to storm Jobar.

 On 3 March, rebels reportedly fired several rockets at security forces headquarters in Damascus, though it is unknown if there were any casualties.

 On 12 March, 30 military deserters were killed in an Army ambush near Damascus while they were heading towards the rebel-held Eastern Ghouta area.

 On 18 March, rebels operating within Damascus launched mortar bombs at the Damascus Presidential Palace, though its unclear if there were any casualties.

-On 21 March, an explosion in the Iman Mosque in Al-Mazraa district killed as much as 41 people, including Sunni cleric, Sheikh Mohammed al-Buti.
-Al-Buti was one of the most prominent supporters of the Syrian government from the Sunni branch of Islam in Syria.
-Syrian State TV claimed the explosion was a suicide bombing, though some residents claim it was caused by a mortar bomb that struck a nearby political office.
+On 21 March, an explosion in the Iman Mosque in the Al-Mazraa district killed as many as 41 people, including Sunni cleric, Sheikh Muhammad Said Ramadan al-Bouti.

+Syrian state TV claimed the explosion was a suicide bombing, though some residents claim it was caused by a mortar bomb that struck a nearby political office.

-On 25 March, rebels launched one of their heaviest bombardments of Central Damascus since the revolt began, with mortars reportedly hitting Umayyad Square, where Baath Party headquarters, Air Force Intelligence and state television are also located.
+On 25 March, the rebels launched one of their heaviest bombardments of Central Damascus since the start of their revolt, with mortars reportedly hitting Umayyad Square, where the Ba'ath Party headquarters, Air Force Intelligence and state television are also located.
 The attack was launched when rebel forces advanced into the Kafr Souseh district of Damascus, and the Syrian Army retaliated with artillery launched from Mount Qasioun.